spray/spray/README.md

  * `combine`: This lens combines two lenses by executing the second one on the result of the first one.
    Use it to access nested elements.
-Because its use is so common there's a shortcut operator, `Lens./`, which you can use to 'chain' lenses: e.g. `'abc / 'def` access field 'def' inside the object in field 'abc' of the root json value passed to the lens.
+Because its use is so common there's a shortcut operator, `Lens./`, which you can use to 'chain' lenses: e.g. use `'abc / 'def` access field 'def' inside the object in field 'abc' of the root json value passed to the lens.

 #### Predefined update operations